cdenq/cdenq/README.md

 ##

-NOTE: This GitHub is an audience-agonostic repo of only my personal projects.
-(I'd love to talk about my more recent work experience projects in a [LinkedIn 1:1](https://www.linkedin.com/in/christopherdenq); let's connect!)
+This GitHub is audience-agonostic and supports all my profiles.
+For a specific audience-facing profile, see below.
+- For industry/private-sector: [Website](https://cdenq.github.io/subroutes/profile/data-science.html), [LinkedIn](https://www.linkedin.com/in/christopherdenq/), Resume*
+- For academia/R&D: [Website](https://cdenq.github.io/subroutes/profile/ai-tech-research.html), CV*
+- For policy/governance/public-sector: [Website](https://cdenq.github.io/subroutes/profile/ai-gov-research.html), Resume*

+*To avoid web-scrappers, my resumes/CV nor email are not publically available.
+If we do not have a previously established connection, please reach out via [LinkedIn](https://www.linkedin.com/in/christopherdenq/) or [Calendly](https://calendly.com/christopherkd/coffee-chats) for more information.